Updated May 31, 2019

 According to the Alcohol and Drug Foundation, long-term use of ibuprofen can lead to some serious, life-threatening conditions such as damage to the kidney and liver.
 (Like all NSAIDs, Advil is processed through the liver.)

-Chronic Advil users also face an increased risk of heart attack when compared to those who don’t take ibuprofen on a regular basis, and bleeding in the stomach and digestive tract can also occur with prolonged use.
+Chronic Advil users also face an increased risk of a heart attack when compared to those who don’t take ibuprofen on a regular basis, and bleeding in the stomach and digestive tract can also occur with prolonged use.

 Ibuprofen Treatment and Help

-Upon completion of rehab, many patients do well to continue with longer-term individual therapy on a regular basis.
+Upon completion of rehab, many patients do well with longer-term individual therapy on a regular basis.
 This helps them maintain and reinforce their recovery and lower their risks of relapse.
 (Research has also shown that longer-term treatment is associated with better rates of recovery.)